 The proposal complies.
 The proposed rezone, including uses allowed in the MDR8 zone, will not be materially detrimental to properties in the immediate vicinity or the community.
-The property is adjacent to Lake Sawyer Road, Lake Sawyer Regional Park, and land that is zoned Business/Industrial Park (similar to light industrial or office zones in other cities).
+The property is adjacent to arterial roads, land that is zoned for commercial uses, and land that is zoned Business/Industrial Park (similar to light industrial or office zones in other cities).
+This is an ideal location for higher density residential development.